free things to do in New York City

 Opening Reception | Exhibition: Nick Golebiewski's Literary Greenwich Village

-Literary Greenwich Village features photographed ink drawings of historic literary sites in Greenwich Village.
-In his distinctive style of pen-and-ink sketch situated precisely within a photograph’s frame, Golebiewski’s exhibition captures authors’ and poets’ buildings and apartments.
+Literary Greenwich Village features photographed ink drawings of historic literary sites in Greenwich more Village.
+In his distinctive style of pen-and-ink sketch situated precisely within a photograph’s frame, Golebiewski’s exhibition captures authors’ and poets’ buildings and apartments. less

 New York City, NY; NYC